sjoblomj/shipmember/README.md

 ### Templating
 The information to be sent by email is created using the Thymeleaf templating engine.
 The template is located in src/main/resources/templates/email.html

 The PDFs are created using the LaTeX typesetting system.
-LaTeX is not included in this program, so it needs to be callable from the computer that this program is used on.
-When run, the program will create a file called personalinfo.tex with information about the current household.
-It is included in the LaTeX template, which is located in src/main/resources/templates/invite.tex
+LaTeX is not included in this program, but for convenience, one can use the [latex-compile-server](https://github.com/sjoblomj/latex-compile-server) which accepts files over REST, compiles them into a PDF and sends them back.
+So, to use the PDF features of shipmember you simply need to run the latex-compile-server.
+Shipmember will create a file called personalinfo.tex with information about the current household.
+It is included by the LaTeX template, which is located in src/main/resources/templates/invite.tex.
+These two *.tex-files are automatically sent to the latex-compile-server.

-The LaTeX template is not straight forward to use for the inexperienced since it uses Xetex and fancy custom ornaments.
-Some help is given in the invite.tex file, but consider replacing the template with your own if you have troubles getting it to work.

 ## About